SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are three of my favorite tours:

-Night Walking Tour of Chinatown & North Beach: These two districts sit side by side yet offer a completely different look and feel.
-On this evening's San Francisco's Chinatown tour, you will get an insider's look at both districts.
+Food Walking Tour of Chinatown & North Beach: These two districts sit side by side yet offer a completely different look and feel.
+On this San Francisco Chinatown tour, you will get an insider's look at both.
 You will sample pizza, dim sum, and see where "The Godfather" was written.
-This 2-hour tour starts at around 6 pm nightly.
-Visit GetYourGuide to learn more and check for ticketing availability.
+This 2-hour tour is usually offered mid-morning, noon, and early afternoon.
+Check for availability.

-San Francisco's Chinatown to North Beach Day Tour: This day tour focuses on the history of these two districts.
+San Francisco Chinatown and North Beach Walking Tour: This day tour focuses on the history of these two districts.
 You will learn about the Beat Generation, attend a tea ceremony, and get small samples of Chinese pastries.
-This 4-hour tour runs daily at 2:30 pm.
-Visit Viator for more details and for availability.
+This 4-hour tour runs daily at 10:30 am and 2:30 pm.
+See more details.

-GPS Talking Tour Cars-Chinatown/Downtown Loop: If you prefer not to walk, then check out this fun GPS Talking Tour Car.
-It seats two people and will take you on a GPS-guided tour.
-In addition to visiting San Francisco's Chinatown, this tour also includes a drive through Union Square, Oracle Park, and North Beach.
-Learn more about this fun driving tour and check for tickets.
+GPS Talking Tour Cars: Chinatown/Downtown Loop: A fun alternative to walking, these mini yellow GoCars seat two people and take you on a GPS-guided tour of the area.
+It's extra fun because you can zip in and around places big tour buses can't go.
+In addition to visiting San Francisco's Chinatown, this tour includes a drive through North Beach, Union Square, the Embarcadero to Oracle Park, and more.
+Learn more about this fun driving tour.

 >> Find out more about these and other fun Chinatown tours